Mark Solomon

 Overview

 Mark currently is counsel to a number of U.K. pension funds that are serving or have served as lead plaintiffs in cases throughout the United States in the last ten years.
 He represented Norfolk Pension Fund in the securities fraud class action against Apple Inc. and Apple executives in In re Apple Inc. Sec.
 Litig. in the federal district court for the Northern District of California, which resulted in a settlement shortly before trial of $490 million payable by the defendants to the investor class – the third-largest ever securities fraud recovery in the Northern District and the fifth-largest in the Ninth Circuit.
+He represented North East Scotland Pension Fund in the securities fraud class action against Under Armour and Under Armour executives In re Under Armour Sec.
+Litig. in the federal district court for the District of Maryland, which resulted in a settlement shortly before trial of $434 million payable by the defendants to the investor class – the second-largest ever securities fraud recovery in the Fourth Circuit.
+In addition, the monetary recovery was accompanied by important governance reforms, including the separation of the CEO and BOD Chair and restraints on restricted stock awards to senior executives.
 He represented the British Coal Staff Superannuation Scheme and the Mineworkers’ Pension Scheme in Smilovits v.
 First Solar, Inc. in the federal district court for the District of Arizona in which the class recovered $350 million on the eve of trial.
 That settlement resulted in the largest-ever securities fraud recovery in the District of Arizona and the seventh-largest in the Ninth Circuit.
 He represented the U.K.’s Norfolk Pension Fund in Hsu v.
 Puma Biotechnology, Inc. where, in the federal district court for the Central District of California, after three weeks of trial, the Fund obtained a jury verdict valued at over $54 million in favor of the class against the company and its CEO.
 He represented Strathclyde Pension Fund in Strathclyde Pension Fund v.
 Bank OZK, a class action against Bank OZK and its CEO, in the federal district court for the Eastern District of Arkansas in which the class recovered $45 million.
-Mark also represented Strathclyde Pension Fund in In re Ply Gem Holdings, Inc. Sec.
+He represented Strathclyde Pension Fund in In re Ply Gem Holdings, Inc. Sec.
 Litig. where the class recovered $26 million.
+Before all of those cases, in a case in 2000 against Helionetics, Inc. and its senior executives, Mark had presented to a jury, and won, one of the very few securities fraud class actions ever taken to trial.

 Mark’s work at the plaintiffs’ bar beginning in 1993 was preceded by practice at the international firm Jones Day in Cleveland, Ohio, between 1987 and 1990, followed by practice at the Los Angeles office of New York’s Stroock & Stroock & Lavan.
 At these firms, his representations included the defense of securities fraud and other white-collar crimes, antitrust, copyright, commercial and real estate litigation, and reinsurance arbitration.
 While practicing in Los Angeles, acting for plaintiffs as sole counsel, Mark took to trial and won complex commercial contract and real estate actions in the Orange County and Los Angeles Superior Courts, respectively.

-Following the one trial Mark has lost, which involved clients who were in dispute with their former business partners, Robbins Geller absorbed all of the related fees, costs, and expenses.
+Following the one trial Mark has lost, a non-class proceeding which involved individual clients who were in dispute with their former business partners, Robbins Geller absorbed all of the related fees, costs, and expenses.

 Mark is a past chair of the American Bar Association Directors, Officers Liability Sub Committee and the Accountants Liability Sub-Committee, and is the author of the U.K.’s National Association of Pension Funds 2012 “Securities Class Actions made simple” guide; the 2015 “Securities Fraud and Investors Remedies made simple” guide; and the 2018 “Global Securities Fraud Litigation made simple” guide.